rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ---
-title: N+1 is a Rails feature, not a bug
+title: N+1 is a Rails feature
 author: Ross Kaffenberger
 published: true
-summary: Stop and think before you reach for eager loading next time
+summary: Solving this issue with eager loading may not always be the best thing
 description: In which we talk about how N+1 queries allow Rails developers to opt for Russian Doll caching to address performance bottlenecks.
 pull_image: 'blog/stock/ladybug-pexels-photo.jpg'
 series: